-Reggie L. Williams is Assistant Professor of Christian Ethics at McCormick Theological Seminary in Chicago and author of Bonhoeffer's Black Jesus: Harlem Renaissance Theology and an Ethic of Resistance.
+Reggie L. Williams is associate professor of Christian Ethics at McCormick Theological Seminary in Chicago and author of Bonhoeffer's Black Jesus: Harlem Renaissance Theology and an Ethic of Resistance.

 Posts By This Author

 Are we in a “Bonhoeffer moment” today?

 It is common to wonder what we would have done if we lived in history’s most challenging times.
 Christians often find moral guidance in the laboratory of history—which is to say that we learn from historical figures and communities who came through periods of ethical challenge better than others.
 Christians who wish to discern faithfulness to Christ often look back to learn how others were able to determine faithful discipleship when their contemporaries could not.

 With this in mind, Dietrich Bonhoeffer may help us out today.

 Bonhoeffer was a German theologian and pastor who resisted his government when he recognized, very early and very clearly, the dangers of Hitler’s regime.
 His first warning about the dangers of a leader who makes an idol of himself came in a radio address delivered in February 1933, just two days after Hitler took office.

 Like many people in the nation, I was deeply disturbed when I stayed up late watching the election results on Nov.
 8. This country elected Donald Trump to succeed the nation’s first African-American president — a deed that was in no way coincidental.
 President Obama’s election was an historic moment: the United States sent a black family to live in the house that slaves built as a residence for the highest political office in the land of their captivity.
 And with the election of Obama to that high office, the White House became home to free ancestors of the slaves who built it.
 Obama’s election felt like an earthquake of sorts.
 When the dust settled, it seemed that some old, terrible things had been demolished, and other things were moved around.
 From all appearances society had been recalibrated.